DRUG INTERACTIONS IN PREGNANCY

 Infographic: drug interactions during pregnancy — what to check before taking anything

-Pregnancy changes the way you look at a home medicine cabinet.
-The question is no longer only whether a product may help with a symptom, but whether it collides with something already in the set.
-That is when drug interactions during pregnancy stop sounding technical and become a practical question: what exactly should you check before taking anything?
+Pregnancy changes the way you look at the home medicine cabinet.
+Suddenly, the question is not only whether a product helps with a particular symptom, but also whether it clashes with something you are already using.
+There may be supplements recommended early in pregnancy, quick over-the-counter products, heartburn medicines, and sometimes an antibiotic or a regular medicine you were already taking before pregnancy.
+In that situation, drug interactions during pregnancy stop sounding like an abstract phrase from a leaflet.
+They become a practical question: what exactly should you check before adding anything new?

 Important: This article is informational only.
 During pregnancy and breastfeeding, do not treat it as a list of what to take or what to avoid.
 Before combining any medicine, supplement or OTC product, consult your doctor or pharmacist.

-If you want a broader article about medicine use in pregnancy as a whole, start with our wider guide to medicines and pregnancy.
-This piece stays narrower on purpose.
-It focuses on interactions, meaning what deserves checking when more than one product is involved.
+If you want a broader discussion of the safety of different product groups, see our wider guide to medicines and pregnancy.
+Here, the focus is narrower: interactions, meaning what is worth checking when more than one product is involved.

 Drug Interactions During Pregnancy — What to Check Before Taking Any Medicine